 - Follow up with the problem areas to ensure issues are resolved.

 - Safety and maintenance managers should also set a specific time and date to review any hazards that were discovered and needed repair to ensure the repair was completed.

 - By doing so, managers also have the opportunity to make sure the repair was satisfactory and meets the expectations necessary to provide safety to employees.

-- Managers should also make note in the notebook of what steps were taken to repair any issues, the cost, and preventive measures to avoid the repair from happening in the future.
+- Managers should also make note in the notebook of what steps were taken to repair any issues, the cost, and preventative measures to avoid the repair from happening in the future.

-By implementing a preventive maintenance program, managers ensure the safety of their employees within their work place and avoid the high cost of expensive repairs by constantly being aware of any potential hazards and concerns within their facility.
+By implementing a preventative maintenance program, managers ensure the safety of their employees within their workplace and avoid the high cost of expensive repairs by constantly being aware of any potential hazards and concerns within their facility.

 Reference: 15 FAH-1 H-113.8 Preventive Maintenance (PM) Program.
 15 FAH-1 H-113.5 Maintenance Management Inspections.